 People are keen on maintaining a healthy weight for several reasons.
 For some, it is simply a matter of aesthetics.
-For others, being overweight could lead to many health problems, such as diabetes, heart disease, and joint pain (12).
+For others, they fear that being overweight could lead to many health problems, such as diabetes, heart disease, and joint pain (12).
 For people with obesophobia, weight is an obsession.
 They may see themselves as overweight when they are not, or they may be so afraid of gaining weight that they become fixated on calorie counting and exercise.
 This can lead to an unhealthy relationship with food and a preoccupation with body image.
 Like most phobias, learning more about the condition can be helpful.
 This article will explore obesophobia in more depth, including its causes, symptoms, and treatment options.

 What Is Obesophobia?

 Obesophobia is an intense fear of gaining weight.
 It is also known as pocrescophobia or lipophobia.
 This phobia can manifest in different ways.
 It involves an irrational fear of becoming obese or gaining weight, even if you are a healthy weight (16).

 In some cases, this phobia can lead to an eating disorder known as anorexia nervosa.